milosobradovic/payment-transfer-service/README.md

 ---

 ## 🛠 Usage
-Navigate the dashboard to see your accounts and recent transactions Use the transfer form to make payments
+Navigate the dashboard to see your accounts and recent transactions.
+Use the transfer form to make payments.
 Success and error messages are displayed as in-app notifications

 ---